 The average store-bought marshmallow is filled with artificial flavors, dyes, corn syrup, and many more unnecessary ingredients!
 Want to know how to make marshmallows from home?
 Well…it requires only 4 ingredients: maple syrup or honey, water, vanilla, and gelatin.
 That’s it!
 Easy, clean, and tastes just like the real thing!

-If you double the recipe, you can even have some leftover marshmallows for homemade s’mores, trail mix, or to mix into healthy, homemade ice cream, like this Chocolate Ice Cream Recipe!
+If you double the recipe, you can even have some leftover marshmallows for homemade s’mores, trail mix, or to mix into healthy, homemade ice cream, like our Chocolate Ice Cream Recipe!

 I absolutely cannot wait for you to dive into this Healthy Sweet Potato Casserole Recipe.
 I just know you’re going to love it!
 If you’re ready, let’s get into the details!Print